 - Is there safe outdoor play space in your backyard, or is there a playground nearby that you will be allowed to use?

 - Is the surface under play equipment soft and free from obstructions to prevent injury?

 - If traffic is a hazard, is there a fence or natural barrier that encloses your play space?

 - If you have a working fireplace, wood stove or space heater, is it safely screened and inaccessible to children?

 - Are there at least two exits on your ground floor that lead to the outside?

 - Are privacy locks on bathroom or bedroom doors inaccessible to children?
 Can the lock be opened quickly from the outside?

 - If you have a swimming pool, is there a securable fence around it that meets the height required by your state?

-There are different considerations if you build a new center or if you buy space in an existing facility or if you purchase a franchise from a child care chain.
+There are different considerations if you build a new center or buy space in an existing facility or if you purchase a franchise from a child care chain.
 If you buy a franchise, the parent company provides specific guidelines.
 Considerations for any child care center include the following:

 - Decide if you want a free-standing center or existing space within another building.